 - Holidays may impact the routine maintenance cycle.

-- Notifications will be available via the Change Calendar and the System Status page.
+- Notifications will be available via the System Status page.

 - Patching is done using System Center Configuration Manager (SCCM).